 HBP building was done with the “Choosing Healthplans All Together” (CHAT) simulation exercise.
 Participants decide what benefit types (e.g. dental, prescriptions, tests, etc.) and what scope of coverage (basic to high) to prioritize by allocating limited resources.
 Support for UHC was our primary outcome measure; Perceived equality and comprehensibility were our two proposed mediating factors.
 Objective (Rasch Numeracy Scale) and subjective (Subjective Numeracy Scale) numeracy were moderators in Study 2.
 Our primary outcome, both mediators, and both moderators were measured using a 0-100 slider bar scale.

-Results: In study one, HBP interventionswho were exposed to an HBP increased UHC, regardless of if they were given one or built their ownsupport versus the control but were otherwise similar.
-In study two there was no main effect of the intervention on support for UHC; ps < .05.
+Results: In Study 1, both HBP interventions increased UHC support versus the control but were otherwise similar.
+In Study 2 there was no main effect of the intervention on support for UHC; ps < .05.
 However, there was a significant interaction between the intervention and objective numeracy.
 Greater objective numeracy predicted increased support for UHC in the intervention versus the control.
 Lastly, we found evidence of a mediational relationship for perceived equity, but not comprehensibility, on support for UHC.

 Conclusions: HBPs increase support for UHC, but not more than ‘standard’ UHC pamphlets.
 We found evidence that some of this increased support from HBPs is mediated through perceived equity.
 There were no significant differences between building an HBP versus the much simpler process of being given a completed HBP.
 Lastly, our intervention had an enormously significant impact in subjects with high objective numeracy.
 Given how ineffective our intervention was for those with lower subjective numeracy, future research on alternative approaches more applicable to the broader population is vital.